swiftlang/swift-subprocess/README.md

 By default, `Subprocess`:
 - Doesn’t send any input to the child process’s standard input
-- Captures the child process’s standard output as a `String`, up to 128kB
+- Asks the user how to capture the output
 - Ignores the child process’s standard error

 You can tailor how `Subprocess` handles the standard input, standard output, and standard error by setting the `input`, `output`, and `error` parameters: